 Why Does My WiFi Keep Cutting Out?

-There are a lot of reasons why WiFi keeps cutting out, but here are some of the most common ones.
+There are a lot of reasons why WiFi keeps cutting out and showing that you are connected without internet, but here are some of the most common.

 Why Does My WiFi Speed Fluctuate so Much?